Hypervolt Home 3 Pro review

 Smart tariff integration

-This will essentially allow Hypervolt users to connect their charger to one of these tariffs and use their smart scheduling software without the need of a compatible car, a feature that until now has been exclusive to Ohme users.
+Hypervolt is one of the few chargers to offer compatibility with both Octopus Intelligent Go, allowing users to connect their charger to Octopus and use smart scheduling software without the need for a compatible car, a feature that, until recently, was exclusive to Ohme users.

 Solar charging options